graphprotocol/contracts/packages/token-distribution/README.md

 Contract that works as a factory of **GraphTokenLockWallet** contracts.
 It manages the function calls authorized to be called on any GraphTokenWallet and also holds addresses of our protocol contracts configured as targets.

 The Manager supports creating TokenLock contracts based on a mastercopy bytecode using a Minimal Proxy to save gas.
-It also do so with CREATE2 to have reproducible addresses, this way any future to be deployed contract address can be passed to beneficiaries before actual deployment.
+It also does so with CREATE2 to have reproducible addresses, this way any future to be deployed contract address can be passed to beneficiaries before actual deployment.

 For convenience, the Manager will also fund the created contract with the amount of each contract's managed tokens.